Etta Federn: Early life and education

+In Vienna and Berlin, Etta Federn studied literary history, German philology and Ancient Greek.

 Career

-In Vienna and Berlin, Etta Federn studied literary history, German philology and Ancient Greek.
+Federn moved to Berlin in 1905, where she became a literary critic, translator, novelist and biographer.
 She worked in many genres, publishing articles, biographies, literary studies and poetry.
+She published 23 books in Germany, among them translations from the Danish, Russian, Bengali, Ancient Greek, Yiddish and English.
+She also published two books while living in Spain.
 She also wrote a young adult novel, Ein Sonnenjahr (A Year of Sun), as well as an adult novel that remained unpublished.
 As a journalist, she was a literary critic for the Berliner Tageblatt, an influential liberal newspaper.
 She wrote biographies of Dante Alighieri and Christiane Vulpius (wife of Johann von Goethe).
 In 1927, she published a biography of Walther Rathenau, the liberal Jewish Foreign Minister of Germany, who had been assassinated in 1922 by anti-Semitic right-wing terrorists.
 Her biography was reviewed by Gabriele Reuter for the New York Times, which called Federn's account "amazingly lucid and precise" and said it "gives a beautifully clear idea of [Rathenau's] life."
 Following the book’s publication, Federn became the target of Nazi death threats.

 During the 1920s, Federn became part of a circle of anarchists, including Rudolf Rocker, Mollie Steimer, Senya Fleshin, Emma Goldman, and Milly Witkop Rocker, who would become her close friend.
 She contributed to various anarchist newspapers and journals related to the Free Workers' Union of Germany.